-The top 33 iconic buildings in Toronto by neighbourhood
+The 35 most iconic buildings in Toronto by neighbourhood

 The building is certainly worse for wear, but if you squint a little, you can still see signs of the former Ocean House Hotel's former glory at Queen/King and Roncesvalles.
 The building dates back to 1884 when it was an upscale inn for those entering Toronto from the west or inner city vacationers looking to take advantage of its proximity to the lake.

-The towering Hearn Generating Station has returned to the city's collective consciousness after playing host to this year's Luminato Festival.
-The hulking former power plant has returned to life as a film set, but there's still hope that it'll host future public events if fire code issues can be sorted out.
+The towering Hearn Generating Station returned to the city's collective consciousness a few years ago after playing host to the Luminato Festival.
+The hulking former power plant also sometimes functions as a film set.

 The most iconic building on the street named Queen West is undoubtedly Viljo Revell's City Hall, but if you're thinking of the neighbourhood's centrepiece rather than the city's as a whole, that would have to be 299 Queen Street West, former home of MuchMusic and Citytv.

-It's currently in the midst of a transformation and major additions, but the Broadview Hotel remains the landmark building in this neighbourhood, and will likely only become better known as it begins its new life as a boutique hotel, venue, and restaurant destination.
+The Broadview Hotel remains the landmark building in this neighbourhood, and has become better known since it began its new life as a boutique hotel, venue, and restaurant destination.

 Toronto's oldest cinema somewhat tragically lost its marquee in 2007, but more importantly the Revue managed to keeps its doors operating as the longest standing cinema in the city.
 Even without the marquee, the building is the neighbourhood gem.